NextGenBioinformatics/dapeng-wang/README.md

 After leaving London, I spent two years at Oxford (2016-2018) as a Postdoctoral Research Assistant at Department of Plant Sciences, **University of Oxford** where I was working on conducting RNA-Seq analysis to study the mechasims of various Conifer species in response to the diverse abiotic and biotic changes in terms of gene expression profiles and sequence variations.

 ## Employment history
-* Feb.
-2018-Present, Senior Bioinformatics Research Officer, LeedsOmics, **University of Leeds**, Leeds, UK
+* 02/2018-present, Senior Bioinformatics Research Officer, LeedsOmics, **University of Leeds**, Leeds, UK
-* Feb.
-2016-Jan.
-2018, Postdoctoral Research Assistant, Department of Plant Sciences, **University of Oxford**, Oxford, UK (With Prof. John Mackay)
+* 02/2016-01/2018, Postdoctoral Research Assistant, Department of Plant Sciences, **University of Oxford**, Oxford, UK (With Prof. John Mackay)
-* Mar.
-2014-Jan.
-2016, Research Associate, UCL Cancer Institute, **University College London**, London, UK (With Prof. Enver Tariq and Dr. Javier Herrero)
+* 03/2014-01/2016, Research Associate, UCL Cancer Institute, **University College London**, London, UK (With Prof. Enver Tariq and Dr. Javier Herrero)
-* Jan.
-2014-Feb.
-2014, Associate Professor, **Beijing Institute of Genomics**, Chinese Academy of Sciences, Beijing, China
+* 01/2014-02/2014, Associate Professor, **Beijing Institute of Genomics**, Chinese Academy of Sciences, Beijing, China
-* Jul.
-2011-Dec.
-2013, Assistant Professor, **Beijing Institute of Genomics**, Chinese Academy of Sciences, Beijing, China
+* 07/2011-12/2013, Assistant Professor, **Beijing Institute of Genomics**, Chinese Academy of Sciences, Beijing, China

 ## Qualifications
-* Sep.
-2006-Jul.
-2011, PhD, Bioinformatics, **Beijing Institute of Genomics**, Chinese Academy of Sciences, Beijing, China (With Prof. Jun Yu)
+* 09/2006-07/2011, PhD, Bioinformatics, **Beijing Institute of Genomics**, Chinese Academy of Sciences, Beijing, China (With Prof. Jun Yu)
-* Sep.
-2002-Jul.
-2006, BS, Information and Computing Science, School of Mathematics and System Sciences, **Shandong University**, Jinan, China
+* 09/2002-07/2006, BS, Information and Computing Science, School of Mathematics and System Sciences, **Shandong University**, Jinan, China

 ## Editorial Services
 * 11/2018-present, Editorial Board Member, _**PLOS ONE**_